paypal-examples/blik/README.md

 This integration uses the JavaScript SDK to accept Blik payments

-See a [hosted version](https://demo-blik-js-sdk.herokuapp.com) of the sample or fork a copy on [codesandbox.io](https://githubbox.com/paypal-examples/blik-payment/tree/main)
+See a [hosted version](https://demo-blik-js-sdk.herokuapp.com) of the sample

 ### How to run locally